sabman/website/module/README.md

 Just require it somewhere in your normal execution path.
 We recommend at the top of your `server.js`:

-    require('nko')('secretc0deZ');
+    require('nko')(secret);

-The code parameter is available on [your team page].
+The `secret` parameter is available on [your team page] (make sure you're signed in to see it).
 It's tied to just your team, so don't share it with others unless you want them hijacking your deploys.

 If for whatever reason, you want to know when we've recorded the deploy, you can pass an optional callback as the second parameter.